Fixer-uppers, Tips to Remember

-When you are ready to put an offer on the fixer upper property of your dreams, you should consider the fair market value less any upgrade/repair costs.
+When you are ready to put an offer on the fixer upper property of your dreams, consider the fair market value less any upgrade/repair costs.
 Consider if you can negotiate on the purchase price.
-Some buyers are eager to sell and will possibly be flexible.
+Some buyers are eager to sell and might be flexible.

 photo courtesy of www.homedecorsmags.com

 The ideal fixer upper is the one that has mostly cosmetic issues.
-Remodeling tv shows everywhere make us think that turning a home from a dilapidated mess into a space befitting a king is as easy as building a LEGO set (I’m looking at you Property Brothers), but, in reality one should be honest about what they can actually do themselves.
+Remodeling TV shows everywhere make us think that turning a home from a dilapidated mess into a space befitting a king is as easy as building a LEGO set (I’m looking at your Property Brothers), but, in reality, one should be honest about what they can actually do themselves.
 In the end, a bad DIY job could become a serious financial, physical and emotional burden.

 photo courtest of www.keepcalmanddiy.blogspot.com